gnowledge/gnowledge.github.io/publications.md

 ## ANALYSIS OF GROWTH OF KNOWLEDGE

-Meena Kharatmal and Nagarjuna G., "An analysis of Growth of knowledge based on concepts and predicates - A Preliminary study" [Download PDF file](assets/21-analysis-growth-knowledge-concepts-predicates-epi4-paper.pdf)
+Meena Kharatmal and Nagarjuna G., "An analysis of Growth of knowledge based on concepts and predicates - A Preliminary study".
+[Download PDF file](assets/21-analysis-growth-knowledge-concepts-predicates-epi4-paper.pdf)

 <p style="margin-left:10%; margin-right:10%;">Using the methodology of Refined Concept Mapping, we rerepresent the domain of cell biology of secondary and higher secondary levels of textbooks.
 In this study, we demonstrate that  although  the  number  of  concept  terms  increase progressively,  the  predicate  terms  achieve  constancy depicting  a  finite  set.
 This  indicates  that  for  acquiring expertise  in  a  domain,  a  finite  set  of  predicate  terms  is sufficient.
 In  this  paper,  we  illustrate  the  methodology  and discuss the pedagogical implications of the study</p>